Chart Color Schemes

 The level of general health in West Coast is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 West Coast demonstrates above-average health outcomes with both young and old age cohorts seeing low prevalence of common health conditions.
-The rate of private health cover was found to be very low at approximately 48% of the total population (around 1,865 people), compared to the national average of 55.3%.
+The rate of private health cover is very low at approximately 48% of the total population (~1,865 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health